 - Education Cooperation:

-- The United States-India Educational Foundation (USIEF) promotes mutual understanding between the India and the U.S. nationals through the educational exchange of scholars, professionals and students.
+- The United States-India Educational Foundation (USIEF) promotes mutual understanding between India and the U.S. through educational exchanges.

 - Combating climate change: